tongchunkit/opinlog/README.md

 `Error(Message, fields...)`: Outputs the log at error level

-`StoreFields(fields...)`: Stores the key-value fields in the logger for passing around
+`StoreFields(fields...)`: Stores the key-value fields in the logger for passing around Overwrites the existing key if there is any

 ### Other APIs
 These are other APIs that could be useful